// you’re reading...

 Not only was the food delicious, but the company was just as enjoyable, and we had fun meeting and talking to Michael and his wife, Dawn and Eric from The Wright Angle (don’t miss their resturant reviews, travel stories and beautiful photography–they’ve actually been to El Bulli), and everyone else at our end of the table.
 It was a real leap for me to invite myself along to a dinner where I didn’t know anyone, but I’m very, very glad I did.

-4 comments for “Herbivoracious Dinner #2”
+4 thoughts on “Herbivoracious Dinner #2